 I used to be CEO; now I’m merely an ornery Board member.
 That means I’m a significant shareholder.
 I also receive a cash stipend for my board service.
 Obsidian is using its cytoDRIVE™ platform to engineer precision-controlled gene and cell therapies.
 Its lead CytoTIL program, OBX-15, is an engineered tumor-filtrating lymphocyte (TIL) therapy in Phase 1 testing in melanoma.

 Scholar Rock (NASDAQ:SRRK)

 I am on the Board of Directors and Scientific Advisory Board and receive a cash stipend and hold equity — all of which you can see in their public disclosures.
 Scholar Rock uses precise structural insights and sophisticated assays to develop antibody drugs that target potent growth and differentiation factors.
-Its current clinical programs include SRK-015, which blocks the activation of myostatin and is being tested in patients with spinal muscular atrophy, and SRK-181, which targets TGFβ1 for cancer immunotherapy.
+Its clinical programs include apitegromab, a selective inhibitor of activation of latent myostatin, currently in Phase 3 for spinal muscular atrophy, and SRK-181, a selective inhibitor of activation of latent TGFβ1 for cancer immunotherapy.